 While communicating on social media is generally addressed to a group of people, emails are more personal.
 Take advantage of that.

 Provide recipients with something special, by which we mean especially useful.
 Whatever you do, keep in mind that your main objective is to add value (besides earning from your work).
-A great weapon is follow-up emails, which are sent after the event and are a form of personal thank you.
+A great weapon is follow-up emails after webinars, which are sent after the event and are a form of personal thank you.

-- First and foremost, thank everyone involved.
+- First and foremost, thank everyone involved and use thank you email after webinar.
 That includes participants as well as your team.
 It's polite to show appreciation to the team that made your digital event happen.
 Try to keep it short and to the point, but remember about guests, speakers, and performers.
 Find a way to do so while avoiding blabbering.